AymericLPR/holbertonschool-simple_shell/README.md

+Simple shell:

-Simple shell is a simple UNIX command interpreter written as part of the low-level programming.
+is a simple UNIX command interpreter written as part of the low-level programming.
 It reads commands from either a file or standard input and executes them.
 It compile all .c files in the repository and run the resulting executable: